advocations/skype/Skype/AppSDK/GetMeetingURL.md

  ![Schedule a meeting in Outlook](images/outlookmeeting.PNG "Figure 2.
 Schedule a meeting in Outlook")

-Be sure to check the meeting options for the new meeting.
-The lobby waiting option must be disabled for anyone who enters the meeting as shown in figure 3.
+* Be sure to check the options for the new meeting are what you want, particularly the lobby options.

   ![Set meeting options](images/meetingoptions.PNG "Figure 3. set meeting options")